 When you buy from your local florist you know where your flowers are coming from.
 Even if they don’t grow all their own flowers, your florist can tell you where they bought them.
 Local florists take pride in what they do.
 They care about their product.
 They sell flowers with a higher grade.
 The high quality will make you proud of your floral choices and leave a good impression with your loved one who receives the gift.

 What most people overlook when shopping for flowers on floral websites is the added costs.
 They don’t realize they’re getting ripped off because the online retailer doesn’t talk about all the fees.

-You expected that your loved one would receive an arrangement worth $80.
+You expected that your loved one would receive a flower arrangement worth $80.
 It’s a big disappointment when you realize what really happens.

 Local Florists Prioritize Every Aspect of Service